-Historically, new spectrally efficient technologies have arisen by virtue of necessity or by government stimulation.
+Historically, there are cases, where new spectrally efficient technologies have arisen by virtue of market forces or by government decisions.
 For example, the land mobile industry evolved from citywide use of single frequency channels with bandwidths of 250 kHz or more to bandwidths of 25KHz or less.
-This improvement evolved over a period of 40 years but progress was continuous, effective and stimulated simply by the fact that the users had no choice.
+This improvement evolved over a period of 40 years but progress was continuous.
 Stimulation by the FCC resulted in application of trunked systems that use as little as 3 kHz bandwidth for a voice channel.
 The adoption of cellular systems was a continuation of this effort.
 Since that time, however, cellular technology has evolved at a rapid pace driven by the business need to increase capacity given a limited amount of spectrum and market-based incentives.
 As a result, commercial carriers are implementing, or have implemented fourth generation technologies with no government mandate to do so.

-Policymakers allocating new spectrum to licensed or unlicensed use should carefully examine spectrum users' incentives to use that spectrum efficiently.
+Policymakers considering spectrum to licensed or unlicensed use should carefully examine spectrum users' incentives to use that spectrum efficiently.
 Spectrum users with expanded capacity demands may choose to acquire additional spectrum, deploy more efficient technologies, or take other steps to manage demand.
-Some government polices are designed to drive spectrum use (such as the FCC's construction requirements8).
-In bands subject to command and control regulation, the government has mandated increased efficiency (such as narrow-banding9).
+Some government polices are designed to drive spectrum use (such as the FCC's construction requirements11).
+In bands subject to command and control regulation, the government has mandated increased efficiency (such as narrow-banding12).